IBM-Developer-Puget-Sound/curtain-raiser/how_to/hp_virtual_server/README.md

 2. Click on hamburger menu in the upper left corner.

-3. Click on dropdown item `Classic Infrastructure`
+3. Click on dropdown item `Classic Infrastructure` .

-4. Click on the button `Order Devices +` on right hand side
+4. Click on the button `Order Devices +` on right hand side.

 5. Click on the Services `Compute` category on the left to filter the choices.